ETS-PoliTO/esp32-sniffer/README.md

 You can also add different menus with different variables:

-1. Open Kconfig.projbuild
+1. Open `Kconfig.projbuild`.
-2. Start menu with: *menu "menu name"*
+2. Start menu with: *menu "menu name"*.
-3. Add the variables you need
+3. Add the variables you need.
-4. End menu with: *endmenu*
+4. End menu with: *endmenu*.

 # Components